aleph2c/miros-xml/docs/source/how_it_works.rst

 Creating a Systematic way of Naming WTF Events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I am going to support events which transition across regional and parallel boundaries.
+This library will support events which transition across regional and parallel boundaries.
 To do this I need to figure out how to build a small testing diagram from which I can test every supported transition type.
 This testing diagram will serve as the specification for the parallel region feature of this